8 Eastside and South King County pumpkin patches

-Patch action: Remlinger buzzes with activity during its Fall Harvest Festival that takes place weekends in October.
-Take a wagon ride out to the U-pick pumpkin fields, shop in the farm market, and explore the corn maze.
-Head to the Family Fun Park for entertainment and more than 25 rides from a small (but thrilling) roller coaster to pony rides, antique pedal car rides, and more.
+Patch action: Remlinger buzzes with activity during its Fall Harvest Festival that takes place weekends Sept.
+25–Oct.
+31. Take a wagon ride out to the U-pick pumpkin fields, shop in the farm market, and explore the corn maze.
+Head to the Family Fun Park for entertainment and more than 25 rides from a small (but thrilling) roller coaster, to antique pedal car rides, and more.
 Kids can also climb on tractors and an old school bus, scale a fort and slide down their new giant slide!
 Plus, this year includes a pumpkin of any size to take home! (not valid in the pumpkin U-pick field).
 There are lots of picnic spots at Remlinger, but you're supposed to buy food on the premises — there is a snack bar and full restaurant.

 3. Oxbow Farm & Conservation Center, Carnation

 Known for: Sustainably grown pumpkins, Living Playground and Kids' Farm.